ocvSHANTO/PasswordForge/README.md

 > **Remember memories, not passwords.**

-**Password Forge** is a modern, privacy-first, deterministic password generator designed to help you create powerful and unique passwords without ever needing to remember or store them.

-Instead of relying on password managers, cloud synchronization, or random password generation, Password Forge transforms **memories you already know** into secure passwords using modern cryptography.
-Everything happens **locally inside your browser**—your data never leaves your device.

-No accounts.
-No servers.
-No cloud storage.
-No analytics.
-No tracking.
-Just you, your memories, and strong passwords.
+Password Forge is a modern, privacy-first, deterministic password generator that transforms your personal memories into strong, unique passwords.
+Everything runs entirely inside your browser using the Web Crypto API — no servers, no accounts, no tracking, and no cloud storage.

 ---

-# 🌟 Why Password Forge?
+## 🌟 Why Password Forge?

-Most password generators create random passwords that you eventually have to save somewhere.
+Most password generators create random passwords that you eventually need to save somewhere.

-Password Forge takes a different approach.
+Password Forge works differently.

-You create a private "recipe" using memories only you know—such as:

-- Childhood nickname
-- Favorite movie
-- Pet's name
-- Important date
-- Secret phrase

-Combine that with a website name and your master phrase, and Password Forge deterministically creates the exact same strong password every time.
+Instead of storing passwords, you remember a few personal memories that only you know.
+Combined with your master phrase and website name, Password Forge always generates the exact same secure password whenever you need it.

-You never need to store the password.

-You only need to remember your memories.
+Your password is never stored.

+Your data never leaves your device.

 ---

-# ✨ Features
+## ✨ Features

-## 🔒 Privacy First
+### 🔒 Privacy First

 - 100% Client-side
+- No accounts
-- No internet connection required after loading
+- No servers
-- No server communication
+- No cloud storage
 - No analytics
-- No trackers
+- No tracking
 - No cookies
-- No account required

----

-## 🧠 Memory-Based Password Generation
+### 🧠 Memory-Based Password Generation

-Transform personal memories into deterministic passwords.
+Create deterministic passwords using:

+- Childhood nickname
+- Favorite movie or anime
+- Pet's name
+- Important date
+- Secret memory
+- Master phrase

-The same memories + same website + same settings = the same password every time.
+The same inputs always generate the same password.

----

-## 🌐 Unique Password For Every Website
+### 🌐 Unique Password For Every Website

-Even if you always use the same memories, every website receives an entirely different password.

-This prevents password reuse across multiple services.

----
+Each website receives a completely different password—even when using the same memories.

-## ⚡ Powered by SHA-256
+### ⚡ Secure by Design

-Uses the browser's built-in **Web Crypto API** (`crypto.subtle`) with SHA-256 to securely derive passwords.
+Powered by the browser's native **Web Crypto API (SHA-256)**.

 No third-party cryptography libraries.

----

-## 🎛️ Advanced Password Controls
+### 🎛 Password Controls

-Customize passwords exactly the way you want.

 - Password length (8–64)
 - Uppercase letters